unicef/publicgoods-toolkit/adoptability.md

-Open source projects often have quite responsive user support forums: places where anyone who has deployed or who uses the software can ask a question and get answers from experienced users.
+Open source projects often have quite responsive user support forums: places where anyone who has deployed or who uses the software can ask a question and get answers from experienced users (e.g. Apache HTTP Server user forum(https://httpd.apache.org/lists.html#http-users)).
 The people who are subscribed to these forums are there for a variety of reasons.
 Sometimes they are there because they make heavy use of the software and want to gain as much information as they can from other users (but